 I started cipblock.com in 2002 after doing research for my first self-published book.
 I was reading posts on a self-publishing listserv and folks were complaining that the Library of Congress wouldn’t provide them with CIP data as they do for larger publishers, and I thought, “Hey, I can do that!”

-The Library of Congress generally will only supply free CIP data blocks to those publishers who have published at least three books (by at least two authors – neither of which can be the same person as the publisher), many of the growing number of small publishers have been forced to look elsewhere for their cataloging needs.
+The Library of Congress will only supply free CIP data blocks to those publishers who meet their criteria, many of the growing number of small publishers have been forced to look elsewhere for their cataloging needs.
 It became obvious to me that the independent publishing community needed quality CIP blocks at a reasonable price, so cipblock.com was born.

 I serve self-publishers, start-up publishers, but also small to medium sized publishers who are looking for fast turnaround.
 Today’s publishing schedule is lightning fast, and waiting weeks and months for CIP data through the Library of Congress doesn’t fit in many press’s production schedules.
 That’s where I come in.

 I earned my M.S.L.S.
 (Master of Science in Library Science) degree in 1996 from the School of Information and Library Science at the University of North Carolina in Chapel Hill.
 My undergraduate degree is from Bates College, where I graduated magna cum laude, Phi Beta Kappa, with a B.A. in English, in 1990.
 My first job as a professional librarian was as a reference librarian and cataloger at a private junior college.